African Things To Do

 • Good to know

-Remote logistics require experienced planning
+Remote logistics require experienced planning and buffer time

 Bushbushle National Park (Tentative UNESCO)